Dhruv-Sachdev1313/dlgo/README.md

 # dlgo
 Downloader accelerator in Go.

 It splits your file and downlods it in parallel using go routines.
+This is a very simple implementation of [dlrs](https://github.com/ditsuke/dlrs)

 ## When does it actually help?
 - When you really want to download a large file